Ranked! The top 20 most expensive transfers ever

 While Barcelona paid an initial £96.8m fee to Borussia Dortmund for Dembele, the deal still has the potential to rise to an incredible £135.5m.

-The forward earned his Camp Nou move on the back of his excellent form in Germany, but he has struggled for form in Spain until hitting a hot streak in recent months under Xavi’s guidance.
+The forward earned his Camp Nou move on the back of his excellent form in Germany, but he largely struggled for form in Spain before moving to PSG in the summer of 2023.

 Coutinho’s signing was another spectacular moment of transfer market misjudgement from Barcelona, which ultimately contributed to the crippling financial problems that saw Lionel Messi leave last summer.